 However, a succession plan is not strictly for leadership roles.
 It is also designed to replace key employees without much hassle, in case they leave the organization abruptly.

 This is the first step to take in planning succession in your organization.
 Note the positions you want to create a succession plan for.
 Therefore, not all roles need succession planning, so concentrate on the ones that do.
 Also, you may need to plan quickly for who will take over an important role if someone is sick or for other similar reasons.

 The next step is to identify the roles that need to be filled.
 Prepare a list of the skills required for the roles.
 Take note of the needs of each role and what the prospective successor must have to fill the post.
 This makes it easy to identify the individuals that would fit the roles.

 Pinpoint potential successors

-At this stage, look out for employees that have the potential to take up key roles.
+At this stage, look out for employees that have the potential to take on key roles.
 Also check for other leadership characteristics like competence, diligence, hard work, and qualities of a team player.
 Because you have a list of the skills you need, you can narrow your observations and focus on the skills you need.